 Bacteriophages have a number of applications in such areas as human and veterinary medicine, aquaculture, agriculture and food processing.
 They can become effective, natural and environment-friendly tools for combating antibiotic resistance in both people and animals.

 The effect of bacteriophages against bacteria was described by French-Canadian microbiologist Félix D’Herelle in the 1920s.
-Experiments were conducted in subsequent years on using bacteriophages against infections.
+Experiments were conducted in subsequent years, using bacteriophages against infections.

 The report is a response to the challenge from Norwegian prime minister Erna Solberg.
 Many opportunities are available.
 Success can be achieved with commitment and right instruments.